 A Level Politics is an exciting subject because the vast majority of people do have political opinions.
 People often have an opinion even if they think that they are “not political”.

 It is also perhaps the most contemporary academic subject because of its newsworthy nature.
-If you watch any news bulletin there are usually one or two items that are either directly or indirectly connected to politics. e.g. the economy, education, the war in Afghanistan, the health service etc.
+If you watch any news bulletin there are usually one or two items that are either directly or indirectly connected to politics. e.g. the economy, education, Brexit, the health service etc.

 Of course, there are differences of opinion on these matters.
 This is what actually makes it such an intriguing subject to study.